linepogl/impartial-pipes/doc/Filtering/p_unique.md

 ## p_unique

-Partial function to get the unique elements of an iterable, based on a optional hashing projection.
+Returns a partial function that gets the unique elements of an iterable, based on an optional hashing projection.
 If no hashing projection is provided, an identity projection is used.
 In that case, the elements must be stringable.

 ### Syntax